 The list of potentially aggressive dogs will include breeds such as Pitbull, Rottweiler, Mastiff, Cane Corso… etc. as well as all the crosses of these breeds.
 The list of the potentially aggressive dog breeds should be available on your airline’s website.
-Here is the link for the list provided by the Air Canada website:
+As example, here is the link for the list provided by the Air Canada website:

 At Manoir Kanisha, we can construct any size of CR 82 travel crates with solid timber.

-We suggest that, before you buy a travel kennel for your dog, you verify if his breed needs a CR-82 flight kennel.
+We suggest that, before you buy a travel kennel for your dog, you verify if his breed or mix-breed needs a CR-82 flight kennel.
 Example a “Labrador-X-Pitbull” will require a CR-82 flight kennel.

-Should your airline require a CR 82 for your dog, contact us as soon as possible.
-We need about 10 working days to construct this type of flight kennel for the above breeds.
-If you have an urgent departure and you must leave in a rush, we may be able to construct your crate sooner for your dog’s specific dimensions but there would be an additional fee for constructing your crate outside our business hours.
+Should your airline require a CR-82 for your dog, contact us as soon as possible.
+We need about 3 weeks to construct this type of flight kennel for the above breeds.

-Once constructed, the CR 82 must be brought to a specialized company for its heath treatment.
+Once constructed, the CR-82 must be brought to a specialized company for its heat treatment.
 This requires an additional 2 days included in the 3 weeks.
-Therefore, you must plan a total of 12 working days to construct and treat your CR 82.
+Therefore, you must plan a total of 3 weeks to construct and treat your CR-82.